 Take them to your local County Clerk’s Office.
 Ask the clerk to file them.
-The clerk will ask you to pay $305 to file your court papers.
+In most locations, there will be a filing fee of $210.

 Give the clerk all your papers and the fee, and the clerk will give you an index number.
 Write this number in the top-right corner of your:

 - Name Change Petition